tanakhcc/guide/de/src/transcription/main.md

 Seeing your work pay off is motivating, so consider choosing manuscripts someone else has already transcribed - especially for your first few pages.

 ## Using the Transcription Editor
-(TODO:) Link to gitlab issue exists, which automatically starts the issue with the correct links and tags.
+(TODO:) Link to github issue exists, which automatically starts the issue with the correct links and tags.

 TODO - big section
 What you will do here